<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 • Communication systems

-• Spacecrafts and Satellites
+• Spacecrafts and satellites

 • Anywhere where strong external vibrations or g-forces may be a threat

-The traces on a printed circuit board act almost like highways, carrying the clock signal where it needs to go.
+The traces on a printed circuit board (PCB) act almost like highways, carrying the clock signal where it needs to go.
 The higher the frequency of a clock signal, the more vulnerable it is to phase noise, distortion, and attenuation.
 One of the most basic steps to minimizing this risk is to select the right clock output type for your application.
-The outputs of CMOS clocks are especially well suited for circuits with shorter trace lengths, and lower frequency clock sources, defined here as under 200 Mhz.
+The outputs of CMOS clocks are especially well suited for circuits with shorter trace lengths and lower frequency clock sources, defined here as under 200 Mhz.
 CMOS outputs are primarily used for digital circuits, whereas analog circuits are usually better served by sinewave outputs.

 One of the biggest benefits of CMOS clocks is low power consumption.
 Compared to other solutions, they are also relatively inexpensive to implement.
 CMOS clocks also offer good jitter performance and generally low phase noise.
 These clocks come in different variations, including low-voltage (LVCMOS) and high-speed (HCMOS) designs.